 Planning a Bali trip and not sure where to start?
 I’ve got you covered.

-Bali is without a doubt one of the world’s best travel destinations.
-It’s got sun-soaked beaches, lush rice terraces, incredible food, and all the adventures for every kind of traveller, which is why figuring out the best things to do in Bali can feel a little overwhelming.
+WBali is without a doubt one of the world’s best travel destinations.
+It’s got sun-soaked beaches, lush rice terraces, incredible food, and adventures for every kind of traveller, which is why figuring out the best things to do in Bali can feel a little overwhelming.
 And if you’re here, that means you’re already considering a trip and wondering where to start.
 Well, you’ve come to the right place.

 I’ve tried and tested it all to bring you the best things to do in Bali – let’s start!

-Essential Bali Experiences for 2026
+Essential Bali Experiences For 2026

 2. Hire a yacht and sail to Nusa Penida